Wednesday, 29 April 2015

 After arrests were made tensions rose again, igniting violence which spread across the streets.
 The streets of Brixton became a battle zone.
 After police arrived in full riot gear, people started gathering to throw makeshift petrol bombs and set light to police cars.

-By the the hostilities had ended, over 360 ppeople had been injured, 28 premises burned and another 177 damaged and looted.
+By the time hostilities had ended, over 360 ppeople had been injured, 28 premises burned and another 177 damaged and looted.
 The police arrested 82 people.

 34 years later there are many lessons to be learned.
-Today the conditions for new Brixtons are still in place.
 Police racism continues, as does unemployment and poverty.
-Capitalist society still suffers from a sickness that breeds a moral sickness, the big criminals of the land get rich and fat, get rewarded for their crimes (ie the bankers) whilst the poorer members of our communities are stigmatised, getting poorer, punished because of the greedy.
+Capitalist society still suffers from a sickness that breeds ,the big criminals of the land get rich and fat, get rewarded for their crimes (ie the bankers) whilst the poorer members of our communities are stigmatised, getting poorer, punished because of the greedy.
 Sadly conditions in Brixton are not vastly better than over 30 years ago.
 Unrest can easily be fermented, when conditions on the streets are ignored.
 Riots that have happened since, like those seen in Brixton do not happen without a reason.

 Guns of Brixton -the Clash, with collage of Brixton riots.